Who we are

 Board & Committees

 AHFoZ is governed by a Constitution and code of ethics.
-In terms of the Constitution, the Association is run by the Chairman and Executive Committee.
-The Executive Committee comprises 10 representatives of member societies.
-The current Chairperson and Vice are as follows:
+In terms of the Constitution, the Association is run by the Chairman and Board.
+The Board comprises 10 representatives of member societies.
+The current Chairperson and Vice. are as follows:

-- Mr Macdonald Chaora – AHFoZ Vice Chairperson
+- Mr. T Kapumha – AHFoZ Vice Chairperson

-Within the Executive Committee are various Committees such as:
+Within the Board are various Committees such as:

 - Tariffs Committee